-- To determine the effect of agro-ecologies and harvesting date on morphological traits and the biomass yield of the Guatemala grass. - To evaluate the effect of agro-ecologies and harvesting date on chemical composition, in vitro organic matter digestibility and in vitro ruminal fermentation kinetics of the Guatemala grass.
+- To determine the effect of agro-ecologies on morphological traits, biomass yield, chemical composition, in vitro organic matter digestibility and in vitro ruminal fermentation kinetics of the Guatemala grass. - To evaluate the effect of harvesting stage on morphological traits, biomass yield, chemical composition, in vitro organic matter digestibility and in vitro ruminal fermentation kinetics of the Guatemala grass. - To evaluate the interaction effect of agro-ecologies and harvesting stage on morphological traits, biomass yield, chemical composition, in vitro organic matter digestibility and in vitro ruminal fermentation kinetics of the Guatemala grass.